umasreeram/fraud-detection-page.github.io/README.md

 `Note that models are trained on different devcies and these efficiency metrics are not directly comparable.
 *On CPU-only machine for better comparison, model training, prediction and parameter tuning is done on cloud instance with GPU

-Figure X shows the top 60 features that are found to be most important across models.

-Different models are using different set of features for prediction (Figure X).
+Figure 10 shows the top 60 features that are found to be most important across models.
+Different models are using different set of features for prediction.
 Some interesting insights include:

 **1. XGBoost uses a smaller subset of features as compared to other models.**